chbeu/chbeu.github.io/content/post/_posts_wordpress/2020-03-06-chiir-2020-cancelled.md

   - multi-methods
   - tutorial
 ---
 Unfortunately, CHIIR 2020 was cancelled.
 This is really sad news.
 I was so much looking forward to holding the tutorial on multi-method evaluation.
-Meanwhile, you can have a look at <a href="https://multimethods.info" rel="noopener noreferrer" target="_blank">https://multimethods.info</a>, which I maintain with <a href="https://evazangerle.at" rel="noopener noreferrer" target="_blank">Eva Zangerle</a>.
+Meanwhile, you can have a look at https://multimethods.info, which I maintain with [Eva Zangerle](https://evazangerle.at).
 You can find a collection of useful material there.

 {{< tweet user="ACM_CHIIR" id="1235811231866339329" >}}